wjgilmore/dreamfactory-book/docs/chapter02.md

 ### cURL

 [cURL's](https://curl.haxx.se/) lack of a polished interface may lead you to believe it's inferior to Insomnia and Postman.
-Not so! cURL is an incomparably capable bit of software.  cURL is a command line tool and library for transferring data with URL syntax, supporting HTTP, HTTPS, FTP, FTPS, GOPHER, TFTP, SCP, SFTP, SMB, TELNET, DICT, LDAP, LDAPS, FILE, IMAP, SMTP, POP3, RTSP and RTMP. libcurl offers a myriad of powerful features
+Not so! cURL is an incomparably capable bit of software.  cURL is a command line tool and library for transferring data with URL syntax, supporting HTTP, HTTPS, FTP, FTPS, GOPHER, TFTP, SCP, SFTP, SMB, TELNET, DICT, LDAP, LDAPS, FILE, IMAP, SMTP, POP3, RTSP and RTMP.

 ## Conclusion